5 warning signs you shouldn’t ignore that put mom in financial danger.

 With the holidays nearly upon us, it is easy to be consumed with final details and prep for a successful family feast.
 How will the traffic be on the way to Grandma’s house?
 Where did I put Great-Aunt Linda’s pumpkin pie recipe?
 Does little Timmy hate pecans or walnuts?
 But if you’re one of the millions of Americans traveling a long-distance this season to see an aging relative, you may want to focus on assessing their health and financial security during your visit.

-- Phone Ringing Off The Hook – A phone that constantly ringing is almost always a sign of a bigger problem.
-Whether it’s predatory telemarketers who’ve had success selling products to dad before or creditors calling to collect on fabricated debts, you’ll want to pick up the phone during your visit.
+- Phone ringing off the hook.
+A phone that is constantly ringing is almost always a sign of a bigger problem.
+Whether it’s predatory telemarketers who’ve had success selling products to dad before, or creditors calling to collect on fabricated debts, you’ll want to pick up the phone during your visit.
 Find out who is so anxious to get in touch with your parent, and make it stop.

 It is essential to be on the lookout for these warning signs while you’re home for the holidays.
 Use this blog as a checklist when you’re with your elderly loved one this season, and take action if you see something wrong.
 If you’re concerned about talking with your aging parent about this tough topic, check out these tips to ensure you have an amicable, productive discussion.
 And if you have siblings, use this strategies to resolve any conflicts about how to care for your parents – remember you all want the best for mom and dad!

 Elder financial abuse may seem like a problem that happens to other families, but with seniors losing $36.5 billion every year to fraud, scams, and exploitation, it could easily happen to you – like it did to Michelle’s mom.
 You can learn more about the size of the problem, how seniors are being targeted, what puts them at risk, and how to protect yourself and your loved ones in our 2015 report.
 Or use our fraud risk calculator to assess who in your family is susceptible to financial exploitation.